-Upon detecting this incident, we moved quickly to initiate our incident response, which included conducting an investigation with the assistance of third-party forensic specialists and confirming the security of our network environment.
-We have been working with law enforcement to respond to this incident.
-We have reviewed and altered our policies and procedures relating to the security of our systems and servers, as well as our information life cycle management.
+Upon detecting this incident, we moved quickly to initiate a response, which included conducting an investigation with the assistance of third-party forensic specialists and confirming the security of our email environment.
+We have reviewed and altered our tools, policies, and procedures relating to the security of our systems and servers, as well as our information life cycle management.

-We value the safety of your personal information and are therefore offering credit monitoring and identity theft protection services through IDX.
-IDX's services include: 12 months of credit monitoring and fully managed id theft recovery services.
+We value the safety of your personal information, and are therefore offering free credit monitoring and identity theft protection services through IDX, a leading identity protection technology company.
+IDX's services include: at least <<membership offering length>> of credit monitoring and fully managed ID theft recovery services.
 With this protection, IDX will help you resolve issues if your identity is compromised.